QuantEcon/python_lecture_sandpit/source/rst/muth_kalman.rst

 Muth (1960) used classical prediction methods based on lag-operators and :math:`z`-tranforms to find the answer to his question

-Please see lectures XXXX and XXXX for an introduction to the classical tools that Muth used
+Please see lectures :doc:`Classical Control with Linear Algebra<lu_tricks>` and :doc:`Classical Filtering and Prediction with Linear Algebra<classical_filtering>` for an introduction to the classical tools that Muth used

 Rather than using those classical tools, in this lecture we apply the Kalman filter to express the heart of Muth’s analysis concisely

+The lecture :doc:`First Look at Kalman Filter<kalman>` describes the Kalman filter

+We'll use limiting versions of the Kalman filter corresponding to what are called **stationary values** in that lecture

 A :math:`\{y_t\}` Process for Which Adaptive Expectations are Optimal
 ------------------------------------------------------------------------